pes18fan/notor/README.md

 sudo make uninstall
 ```

-If the source directory does not exist anymore, you can remove the binary named `notor` directly from the install path.
+If the source directory does not exist anymore, you can remove the binary named `notor` directly from the install path, and remove the hidden folder `.notor` in the home directory if you want to delete your notes as well.

 ## Contributing